mddanish00/react-utterances-client/README.md

 # react-utterances-client

-Another react component for using [Utterances 🔮](https://utteranc.es/) on your website!
+Another React component for using [Utterances 🔮](https://utteranc.es/) on your website!

 ## Wait, did we have `utterance-react-component` already?
 Is another component needed?